 - Annual MOT

 So, price-wise having a fuel-efficient car can cost you less than taking the train annually.
-For example, the Citroen C2 averagely cost is estimated to be £3,745.60 a year and thus less than a train.
+For example, the Citroen C2 average cost is estimated to be £3,745.60 a year, thus less than a train.

-Having a more powerful car though can skyrocket the amount.
-Eventually, one must calculate there own car’s expenses and needs.
+Having a more powerful car, though, can skyrocket the amount.
+Eventually, one must calculate their own car’s expenses and needs.

 Uncalculated factors: once more: traffic and accidents, causing major distress and delays. the traffic congestion in London its heavy at the best of times.
-In the rush hours it seems that only the cycle couriers (with there shortened handlebars) are the ones that make any distance.
+During rush hours, it seems that only the cycle couriers (with their shortened handlebars) are the ones that make any distance.

-You have a general idea now as to the pros and cons of these different modes of transport, here below is a little chart where it is laid out a little more clearly.
+You now have a general idea of the pros and cons of these different modes of transport.
+Here below is a little chart where it is laid out a little more clearly.

 |Time of travel||Frequency of lines||Convenience||Price||Uncalculated Factors|